Uberspace/manual/source/web-backends.rst

   [isabell@stardust ~]$

-The content for /ep/assets in this example must be placed as described under :ref:`DocumentRoot <docroot>`:.
+The content for /ep/assets in this example must be placed as described under :doc:`DocumentRoot <web-documentroot>`:.
 The longest matched path for a domain wins so you don't need to worry about the order of the backends.

 prefix handling